YourFriendHowy/IT_portfolio/z_templates/progress_template.md

 - Ongoing Sec+ prep, test by end of January 2026
 - Resume TryHackMe rooms and complete Cyber Security 101 course
+- Set up a reminder for the second Tuesday of each month to update all windows VM's and Windows partition.